0

 Old Growth / Organic Waste

 In mature tanks, the accumulation of old growth (decaying shaded stems and leaves, above) and detritus is easily ignored.
-Tanks look 'natural' when grown-in, and we associate them with beneficial leaf-litter we see in terrestrial parks.
-In the tiny closed environment of an aquarium however, old growth and detritus often builds up to a tipping point- a spike in Ammonia, an algae bloom.
-The cliff-fall is deceptively sudden.
+Tanks look "natural" when grown, and we associate them with the beneficial leaf litter we see in terrestrial parks.
+In the tiny, enclosed environment of an aquarium, however, old growth and detritus often build up to a tipping point-an ammonia spike, an algae bloom.
+The cliff fall is deceptively sudden.

 We cover a related aspect in a another article on 'Tank Peak'.
 When a tank is in full bloom or 'Summer' as we call it, it marks the painful but necessary milestone of trimming and often replanting.
 Aquatic plants are not perennial, and require regular replanting of the healthy tops.